airamez/codando-live/SQL/SQL_Overview.md

                   WHERE OrderCategory IS NULL AND
                         OrderID NOT IN (SELECT OrderID FROM ErrorLog) );
               -- Break the loop if no more NULL values are found IF @OrderID IS NULL
               BEGIN
-                  PRINT 'No more orders to process.
-Exiting loop.';
                   BREAK;
               END;